micag2025/Agentic_AI_Developer_Certification_Project2/README.md

 ├── sample_publications/      # Directory containing input publication `.txt` files
 │   └── <publication .txt>    #     ↳ Each text file represents a single publication
 ├── requirements.txt          # Dependency list for pip install (Streamlit, LangChain, etc.)
-├── README.md          	      #
+├── README.md          	      # This file contains the documentation for the project, explaining how to set it up and use it.
-├── .gitignore        	      # TO BE ENCLOSED
-├── LICENCE    	            #
+├── .gitignore        	      # This file specifies the files and folders that should be ignored by Git.
+TO BE ENCLOSED ├── LICENCE    	            # This file contains the license for the project.
 ├── outputs/    	            # TO BE ENCLOSED
 │   └── <response .txt>       #     ↳ Each text file represents a single publication
 ├── project_1_publications.json   # Sample Ready Tensor dataset